talkable/talkable-docs/source/web_hooks.rst

    Talkable now provides a more flexible and powerful way to handle events with the Custom App.
-   We strongly recommend :ref:`migrating your existing Webhooks to Custom App<web_hooks/migration_to_custom_app>` to take advantage of centralized configuration, customizable payloads, and enhanced testing and error handling.
+   We strongly recommend :ref:`migrating your existing Webhooks to Custom App<web_hooks/migration_to_custom_app>` to take advantage of centralized configuration, customizable payloads, and greater overall flexibility.

 .. raw:: html